bjcolston/No-Errors-Adventure-List-Support/README.md

 Absolutely, that’s a big part of our mission!
 No Errors offers workshops, mentorship programs, speaker sessions, and certifications for schools and community organizations in the Detroit area.
 Use the contact form below or email us directly to start the conversation.

 **Privacy Policy**
 Your privacy matters deeply to us, especially because we serve teens.
-Here is exactly how No Error Adventure List handles your data.
+Here is exactly how No Errors Adventure List handles your data.

 **Local storage only**
 All your data - your adventure list, progress, photos, and reflections — stays on your device.
 We do not collect, store, or transmit your personal information to any server.